shaik1002/biggitlabbomb/doc/user/analytics/value_streams_dashboard.md

 - Identify downward trends early on.
 - Understand security exposure.
 - Drill down into individual projects or metrics to take actions for improvement.
-- Understand the impact of adding AI to the software development lifecycle (SDLC) and demonstrate the return on investment (ROI) of investments in GitLab Duo.
+- Understand the impact of adding AI to the software development life cycle (SDLC) and demonstrate the return on investment (ROI) of investments in GitLab Duo.

 For a click-through demo, see [the Value Stream Management product tour](https://gitlab.navattic.com/vsm).